Azure/utility_functions_in_ROC_space/README.md

 # Utility Function in ROC Space

 This is a shiny app to explore how utility functions can be used together with an ROC curve to find the decision threshold that maximizes net profit (or, more generally, utility).
-It was inspored by the blog post "[Machine Learning meets Economics](http://blog.mldb.ai/blog/posts/2016/01/ml-meets-economics/}" by Nicolas Kruchten.
+It was largely inspired by the blog post "[Machine Learning meets Economics](http://blog.mldb.ai/blog/posts/2016/01/ml-meets-economics/}" by Nicolas Kruchten.

 # Contributing